Smoked Prime Rib Roast

 Smoked Prime Rib has become a Christmas tradition at my house!
-I mean is there anything better than a good prime rib!!
-I have had prime rib in a restaurant and I always was like ehhh.
-Well, a friend filled me in on how they smoke their own prime rib so we opted to try it at home!
-This shop has been compensated by Collective Bias, Inc. and its advertiser.
-All opinions are mine alone. #ad #MakeHeartburnHistory #CollectiveBias (I have included affiliate links to products I love.
-As an Amazon Associate, I earn from qualifying purchases. )
+I mean, is there anything better than an excellent prime rib?!
+I have had prime rib in a restaurant and always thought, “Eh.”
+Well, a friend filled me in on how they smoke their prime rib, so we opted to try it at home!

 Smoked Prime Rib Roast Ingredients: